9dots/9dots.io-pages/OihHb5A.md

 ## Elaborate - 30 minutes
 Students program their robot and use practice runs to improve their solution.

 1. Each group has 35 minutes to program the robot to complete the maze.
-Points for the robots will be rewarded for:
+Points for the robots are rewarded for:
 	- 10 points for each wall the robot bumps.
     - 50 points for finishing the maze in the correct area.